sandeep-sala/zipcode-locator-js/README.md

 # ZipCode Locator

-It locate the area of entered pincode/zipcode
+It locate the area of entered pincode/zipcode and display map

 ## Installation